Robert Smith Candlish: Life

-He was born at 11 West Richmond Street in Edinburgh, the son of James Candlish (1760-1806), a lecturer in Medicine who died soon after he was born.
-He was raised by his mother, Jane Smith (1768-1854).
+He was born at 11 West Richmond Street in Edinburgh, the son of James Candlish (originally McCandlish, 1759-1806), a lecturer in medicine and friend of Robert Burns.
+James died soon after Robert was born.
+He and his siblings were raised by his mother, Jane Smith (1768–1854).
 She moved to Glasgow soon after her husband's death and survived by running a boarding house at 49 Virginia Street.
-The building was then a new building.
-It survives but is now a little dilapidated.

-In 1820, he began studying Divinity at Glasgow University, where he graduated in 1823.
-During the years 1823–1826 he went through the prescribed course at the divinity hall, then presided over by Rev Dr Stevenson McGill.
+In 1820, he began studying divinity at Glasgow University, where he graduated in 1823.
+During the years 1823–1826, he went through the prescribed course at the divinity hall, then presided over by Rev. Dr Stevenson McGill.
 On leaving, he accompanied a pupil as private tutor to Eton College, where he stayed two years.

 In 1829, Candlish entered upon his life's work, having been licensed to preach during the summer vacation of the previous year.
-After short assistant pastorates at St Andrew's Church, Glasgow, and then the parish church of Bonhill in Dunbartonshire, he became assistant minister to Rev James Martin of St George's, Edinburgh.
-He attracted the attention of his audience by his intellectual keenness, emotional fervour, spiritual insight and power of dramatic representation of character and life.
+After short assistant pastorates at St Andrew's Church, Glasgow, and then the parish church of Bonhill in Dunbartonshire, he became assistant minister to Rev. James Martin of St George's, Edinburgh.
+He attracted the attention of his audience by his intellectual keenness, emotional fervour, spiritual insight, and power of dramatic representation of character and life.
 His theology was that of the Scottish Calvinistic school, and he gathered round him one of the largest congregations in the city.

 In 1840, he was living at 9 Randolph Crescent in Edinburgh's West End, a huge terraced townhouse.

-Candlish took an interest in ecclesiastical questions, and he soon became involved in the struggle which was then agitating Church of Scotland.
-His first Assembly speech, delivered in 1839, placed him among the leaders of the party that afterwards formed the Free Church, and his influence in bringing about the Disruption of 1843 was inferior only to that of Thomas Chalmers.
+Candlish took an interest in ecclesiastical questions, and he soon became involved in the struggle which was then agitating the Church of Scotland.
+His first Assembly speech, delivered in 1839, placed him among the leaders of the party that afterwards formed the Free Church, and his influence in bringing about the Disruption of 1843 was second only to that of Thomas Chalmers.
 He took his stand on two principles: the right of the people to choose their ministers, and the independence of the church in things spiritual.
 On his advice, Hugh Miller was appointed editor of the Witness and Miller wrote much of the weekly copy.